Independent Samples Which of the following involve independent sa... | Channels for Pearson+

 Step 1: Understand the concept of independent samples.
 Independent samples are those where the observations in one sample do not influence or depend on the observations in another sample.
 This is a key distinction from dependent samples, where there is a relationship or pairing between the samples.

-Step 2: Analyze the given data.
-In this problem, we are provided with two separate samples: one consisting of pulse rates of 147 women and another consisting of pulse rates of 153 men.
+Step 2: Analyze the given data set.
+In this case, the data set includes birth weights of baby boys and baby girls.
+Consider whether the birth weights of boys are influenced by or related to the birth weights of girls.

-Step 3: Evaluate whether the samples are independent.
-Since the pulse rates of women and men are measured separately and there is no indication that the pulse rates of individuals in one group affect or are related to the pulse rates of individuals in the other group, the samples can be considered independent.
+Step 3: Evaluate the independence of the samples.
+Since the birth weights of baby boys and baby girls are measured separately and there is no indication that one sample affects the other, they can be considered independent samples.

 Verified video answer for a similar problem: